Students with Mobility Difficulties

 - Most of the theatres don’t have a special seat for wheelchair users or a seat with a large space.
 However, all theatres have on area near the entrance which has more space that is big enough for a wheelchair.

 - Most buildings have a wheelchair accessible toilet.
 But some don’t.
-You can check the accessible buildings on the University campus maps website as well as the parking place.
+You can check accessible rooms information.
 Most accessible buildings will also have an accessible toilet and lift.

 - The accessible entrance to building is usually near the stairs.
 However, in some cases it is in a different place from the main entrance.
 Before going to classes, it is a good idea to take a tour and find out the accessible route on campus.

 - All libraries are accessible with lifts and an accessible toilet.
 If you are a wheelchair user, borrowing books and using computers will not be a problem.

 - Many low floor trams go to University of Melbourne.
 The stop is right in front of the Sidney Myer Asia Centre on Swanston street.

 - Union House, the place where you can buy food, drinks, study supplies, do banking etc., is fully accessible for wheelchair users.